gwenzek/layerz/README.md

    close the terminal with the mouse :-)

 **TODO**
-Figure out how to launch this in a demon
+Figure out how to launch this in a daemon

 ## How to ?